rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 1. Login to your Wordpress admin panel.
 2. Go to Plugins menu, click add new.
 Search for **Midtrans-Easy-Digital-Downloads** plugin.
 3. Install and follow on screen instructions.
-4. Proceed to step 5 below.
+4. Proceed to configuration section.
 ![EDD Install](./../../asset/image/Edd-Install.gif)

 #### Manual Installation: